Comment

 It makes no sense to have size and quantity limits if no regulations will be imposed on commercial entities.
 They left hundreds of fish of different sizes dead on the ice while recreational fishermen are allowed only four at a time.
 That's a true waste of resources and harms future fish population.

-EKT over 3 years ago
+EKT almost 4 years ago

 characters left